loicalleyne/bodkin/README.md

 //     - timefield: type=time64[ns], nullable
 //     - count: type=float64, nullable
 //     - next: type=utf8, nullable
-// errors:
-// could not determine type of unpopulated field : [previous]
+// could not determine type of unpopulated field : [$previous]
-// could not determine element type of empty array : [arrayscalar]
+// could not determine element type of empty array : [$arrayscalar]
 ```

 Provide some more structured data and print out the new merged schema and the list of changes